I050689/BOE_SSL/readme.md

 The oauth server provided in thr lcmbiar :
    - Google (for GoogleDrive consumption)
-   - Azure SAP (can be use for OData consumption)
+   - Azure SAP (can be use for BOE authentification with OpenID on top of SAP AD)
    - Snowflake (Snowflake OAuth server to consume Snowflake with Oauth)